SteveJonNunez/PortSwigger-Academy-Scripts/README.md

-# PortSwigger-Academy-Scripts
+# PortSwigger Academy Scripts
-Scripts to complete PortSwigger Web Security Academy Labs
+These are scripts that I created to complete the PortSwigger Academy Labs.